Finding the numbers to unlock cleaner air

 “But it’s not too late to start to turn the tide.”

 A sustainable world can be delivered to future generations if we make the right decisions over the next two decades, Kulmala argues.
 “I’m very positive that we can establish core centres to observe big data to help us prepare for what lies ahead.
 We really can save this planet.”

 “We need to remember that we share the earth with other life forms, and our actions have implications for them too.
 I genuinely hope that we are able to soon start to see the required decrease in CO2 concentrations before I’m too old.”

-Professor Markku Kulmala will be speaking on the green transition at the Millennium Innovation Forum 2022, 26 October, at Marina Congress Center, Helsinki.
-He’ll be joined by a host of other internationally renowned experts.
+Professor Markku Kulmala was speaking on the green transition at the Millennium Innovation Forum 2022, 26 October, at Marina Congress Center, Helsinki.

 “I’m delighted to have been invited to be a part of the Millennium Innovation Forum.
 I look forward to sharing my thoughts on climate change, air quality, Covid and the importance of comprehensive observations”